Book Review Blog, Episode Three – Meg Medina’s Yaqui Delgado Wants to Kick Your Ass.

 Book Summary: Piddy Sanchez is forced to change schools her sophomore year after her mother grows tired of the poor living conditions of their apartment building.
 While at the new school, the titular Yaqui Delgado lets Piddy know, through the grapevine, that she wants to kick her butt.
 The story continues to follow Piddy from the first-person point of view and how she deals with bullying, losing a best friend, moving, trauma, and not knowing her father.

 APA Reference: Medina, M. (2013).
 Yaqui Delgado wants to kick your ass.
-New York: Candlewick.
+New York, NY: Candlewick.

 Impressions: This is another book I thoroughly enjoyed.
 The descriptions were vivid without bogging the reader down in them, and the dialogue was real.
 The chapter in which Yaqui finally beats up Piddy accurately reflects modern day bullying because Yaqui’s friends record it with their phones and post it to the Internet for the world to see (students have shown me fights from previous years that took place in the school where I work).
 I’ve never been in a fight, or bullied (especially to Piddy’s extent), but I could feel her terror at the mention or sight of Yaqui or her friends.
 I also liked how the conflict is resolved because of how real it is.
 It’s also enlightening to hear how the administrator responds to Piddy’s mother and aunt (her mom’s best friend who is basically an aunt) and how they break down the logistics of discipline in a larger school.